What is a Commercial Energy Audit?

 Level 1—Walk-Through Survey

-First, the building’s energy cost and efficiency are assessed by analysing energy bills, compiled in the PEA, and conducting a brief on-site survey of the building.
+First, the building’s energy cost and efficiency are assessed by analyzing energy bills, compiled in the PEA, and conducting a brief on-site survey of the building.
 A Level 1 energy survey will identify low-cost/no-cost measures for improving energy efficiency and provide a listing of potential capital improvements that merit further consideration.
 Because calculations at this level are minimal, savings and costs are approximate.
 A Level I analysis is applicable when the desire is to establish the general energy savings potential of a building or to establish which buildings in a portfolio have the greatest potential savings.
 Level I results can be used to develop a priority list for conducting Level II and III audits.

 Level 2—Energy Survey and Analysis